Introduction to Bioconductor and the SingleCellExperiment class

 Challenge

-Here we assign the sixth sample to sce6:
+Here we obtain the sixth sample and assign it to sce6:

 R